near/multichain-gas-station-contract/README.md

 # \[WIP] Multichain Gas Station Contract

+> [!WARNING]
-> This is still early software.
-It it not yet audited.
-It is not yet suitable for building production services upon.
+> This is still early software. **It is not yet audited.** It is not yet suitable for building production services upon.
 Testnet deployments are not guaranteed to be up-to-date with the code in this repository.
 Testnet deployments and this repository may have breaking changes pushed at any time.

+> [!WARNING]
-**DO NOT USE THIS SOFTWARE TO GENERATE SIGNATURES FOR NON-TESTNET FOREIGN CHAINS.**
+> **DO NOT USE THIS SOFTWARE TO GENERATE SIGNATURES FOR NON-TESTNET FOREIGN CHAINS.**

 This smart contract accepts payments in NEAR tokens in exchange for gas funding on non-NEAR foreign chains.
 Part of the NEAR Multichain effort, it works in conjunction with the [MPC recovery service](https://github.com/near/mpc-recovery) to generate on-chain signatures.